Oscarnordstrom/rcat/README.md

 ## What it does

-Walks directory trees, reads all text files, concatenates them with file headers, and copies the result to your clipboard.
+Walks directory trees, reads all text files, concatenates them with file headers, and copies the result to your clipboard (or outputs to stdout).
 Binary files are detected and marked.
 Hidden files/directories and gitignored paths are skipped by default.

 ## Features

 ### **Recursive Directory Traversal**
 Walks through directories in breadth-first order, processing all files systematically.

-### **Automatic Clipboard Copy**
+### **Flexible Output**
-Results go straight to your clipboard.
+Results go to your clipboard by default, or output to stdout for piping and redirection.

 ### **Smart File Filtering**
 - **Gitignore Support**: Respects .gitignore files hierarchically